 Prior to Approval: Preparing the Epic

-- Work with stakeholders and subject matter experts to define the epic, its potential benefits, and establish the cost of delay; identify business sponsors
+- Work with stakeholders and subject matter experts to define the epic and its potential benefits, establish the cost of delay, and identify business sponsors

 - Work with development teams to size the epic and provide input for economic prioritization based on WSJF